top of page

 • Migration, displacement, or loss of belonging

-• Major life changes that have disrupted identity or meaning
+• Major life changes that disrupt identity, direction, or sense of meaning

 Illness, mortality, and existential concerns